davimrqss/NewsMail/README.md

       To send emails, the script uses Gmail's SMTP server.
       You must generate an App Password to allow access.

+# Maybe Future features
+   1. A GUI for more simplicity.

 # License
    this is just a project, only for study, you can use it freely, respecting NewsAPI rules.